PyCQA/flake8-import-order/README.rst

 statements into the correct groups.
 Note that relative imports are always considered local.

+You will want to set the ``application-package-names`` option to a comma separated list of names that should be considered local to your company or organisation, but which is obtained using some sort of package manager like Pip, Apt, or Yum.
+Typically, code representing the values listed in this option is located in a different repository than the code being developed.

 ``import-order-style`` controls what style the plugin follows (``cryptography`` is the default):